-Nothing is more flattering than a gorgeous, healthy smile, but taking care your teeth and gums is about more than just good looks.
+Nothing is more flattering than a gorgeous, healthy smile, but taking care of your teeth and gums is about more than just good looks.
 Poor oral hygiene can cause cavities, tooth loss, and gum disease.
-Gum disease can also negatively impact heart health.
-It may even contribute to prematurity and low birth weight in infants.

 Who should use a Waterpik?

 You may prefer to use a Waterpik instead of floss if you:

 - wear braces

 A Waterpik may also be easier to use than standard floss for people with arthritis, or for anyone who finds string floss difficult to maneuver and work with.